New Zealand Apprenticeships

 - complete off-the-job assessments that are part of the polytechnic or private training establishment courses

-- complete on-the-job assessments, such as showing you can lay carpet, to gain your Level 4 national certificate.
+- complete on-the-job assessments, such as showing you can lay carpet, to gain your Level 4 New Zealand certificate.

 Can I do a New Zealand Apprenticeship?